huji-nlp/wsj/README.md

 -----------------------------

 This bundle contains 130 sentences annotated according to the [foundational layer of UCCA](https://github.com/huji-nlp/ucca-corpora/tree/master/wiki#xml-format).
+100 sentences are from section 00 of the Wall Street Journal corpus, and 30 are from section 02.
 The passages are given as xmls.
-The total number of tokens in this corpus is 158433.
+The total number of tokens in this corpus is 2818 (2273 from section 00 and 545 from section 02).

 The dataset is a part of the UCCA project developed in the NLP lab of the Hebrew University by Omri Abend and Ari Rappoport.
 The users of this dataset are kindly requested to cite [the following publication](http://www.aclweb.org/anthology/P13-1023):